Storm Damage Statistics Overview

 - Hurricane Wilma: $19 billion

-Hurricane season is an active one, with multiple tropical storms and cyclones impacting the United States regularly.
+Hurricane season is active, with multiple tropical storms and cyclones impacting the United States regularly.
 By October 2020, a total of nine Atlantic hurricanes and 15 tropical storms had formed that year, including three major hurricanes:

 - Hurricane Laura: August 20-29, 2020